Soft tissue

 Board review style answer #1

-C. The pictured tumor is Kaposi sarcoma which is caused by HHV8.
+C. The tumor is Kaposi sarcoma, which is caused by HHV8.
 HHV8 may also lead to primary effusion lymphoma and multicentric Castleman disease.
-Squamous cell carcinoma of the cervix is caused by HPV.
+Merkel cell carcinoma is caused by polyomavirus.
 Burkitt lymphoma can be associated with EBV.
 Adult T cell leukemia is associated with HTLV1.

 Reference: Kaposi sarcoma